kimwalisch/primecount/doc/Hard-Special-Leaves.md

 Initially when I found this improvement I thought it would fix my particular scaling issue only up to some large threshold above which the alternative method would become inefficient again due to its worse runtime complexity.
-I thought that the alternative counting method had a runtime complexity of about (number of special leaves * O(segment_size^(1/2)) since counting the number of unsieved elements for a single leaf is O(segment_size^(1/2)).
+I thought that the alternative counting method had a runtime complexity of about O(number of special leaves * segment_size^(1/2)) since counting the number of unsieved elements for a single leaf is O(segment_size^(1/2)).
 However when I measured the average number of count operations per leaf the number was much lower than expected.
 It turns out that [batch counting](#alternative-counting-method) the number of unsieved